“I want to sue the hospital. But how? And can I win?”

 Because we’re going to cover precisely that.

-Let’s start with the three reasons you can sue the hospital:
+Let’s start with the three reasons you can sue a hospital:

 2. Medical malpractice (A very specific type of negligence.)

 3. Wrongful death (If a loved one died because of negligence.)

-If your reason falls into one of these categories and you want to sue your hospital, use the steps below as a guide to get the ball rolling.
+If your reason falls into one of these categories and you want to sue your hospital, use the steps below to get the ball rolling.

 Table of Contents

 1 – Check Your Statute Of Limitations

 Every state has their own statute of limitations (a specific period of time where you’re able to file a lawsuit).
 So if you want to sue the hospital, it’s important to check your state’s specific limitations.

 Because if you’re suing a hospital, you may have less time than if you were suing an individual.
 In some states, you only get a year from the day you were injured.

 Anyway, here’s how to check.
 If you’re in Texas, you can give us a call and we’ll give you all the most up-to-date details, and answer the rest of your questions too.